LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 23rd Sunday in Ordinary Time - Crossing Boundaries

 He constantly surrounded himself with those who were the outcasts of society, those "on the fringe" - people whose lives were considered to be less than perfect, less than whole.
-He embraced those eyes could not see, but within whose hearts shined the light of understanding.
-He touched those whose ears were stopped up tight, and yet were those who heard his message as clear as bell from deep within their being.
-And he held close those whom society and religion saw as diseased or sinful, because he was able to look beyond outward appearances to find their inner worth.
+He embraced those whose eyes could not see but within whose hearts shined the light of understanding.
+He touched those whose ears were stopped up tight, and yet these were those who heard his message as clear as bell from deep within their being.
+And he held close those whom society and religion saw as diseased or sinful because he was able to look beyond outward appearances to find their inner worth.

 The healing of the deaf-mute is a lesson that we all need to remember when the weather worsens, when the winds whip up, when we cover our ears to that which makes us afraid, and when we cry out from the depths, hoping that God will answer.
 And we are clearly reminded that we cannot exist without the support and love of one another.